 6. Interpret all email marketing metrics correctly,

-7. Look at your conversion rates to evaluate the effectiveness of email marketing campaigns, like 60% of email marketers do,
+7. Look at your conversion rates to evaluate the effectiveness of email marketing campaigns

-8. Interpret your email marketing returns separately: direct return (revenue, and conversion) or indirect return (the difference in subscriber activities, and company awareness),
+10. Interpret your email marketing returns separately: direct return (revenue and conversion) or indirect return (the difference in subscriber activities and company awareness),

 11. Have a full understanding of the reasons behind your unreached aims for email marketing.

-You can make the process of email marketing ROI calculation easier and faster by using the best online calculator: Popupsmart’s Email Marketing ROI Calculator.
+You can make the process of email marketing ROI calculation easier and faster by using the Email Marketing ROI Calculator powered by Popupsmart.

-To see if you are doing email marketing right, enter your values in the input fields and interpret the results:
+To see if you are doing email marketing right, enter your values in the input fields and interpret the results in the result fields.

-Send Volume: Enter the total number of subscribers in your email list received your email campaigns.
+Email Send Volume: Enter the total number of subscribers in your email list who received your email campaigns.
 Excluding bounced emails will provide you with a more convenient conclusion.

 Open Rate: Write the open rate of your email marketing campaign.
 It is the percentage of subscribers who opened the campaign email.

 Click-Through Rate: Enter the click-through rate of your email marketing campaign.
 It is the percentage of subscribers who opened and clicked the call-to-action in the email.
 CTR is also presented in the dashboard of your ESP.

 Conversion Rate: Write the conversion rate of your email marketing campaign.
 It is the percentage of subscribers who opened your email, clicked the call-to-action in the message, and took the desired action of your business.
-Conversion rate may be obtained through Google Analytics.
+The conversion rate may be obtained through Google Analytics.

 Average Value of a Conversion: Lastly, present the average spending per customer.
-Average value of a conversion is calculated by total sales in a given time and the total number of customers up to that day.
+The average value of a conversion is calculated by total sales in a given time and the total number of customers up to that day.
 It is also known as average spend per customer (ASC) or average order value in Google Analytics.

 Cost per Contact: It shows how much you spent on a single customer in this email marketing campaign.
 Cost per contact is the total campaign cost divided by the total number of subscribers your email campaign was sent to.